bjorn-ali-goransson/warzone2100/README.md

 We will increase the zoom amount of each mousewheel scroll step.
 It's a bit too weeny as it is now - we can afford to increase the heaviness somewhat.

+A global named like "desiredDistance" is added.
+It needs to be reset as well, between games. [ ]

+display.h needs a new constant for DISTANCE_CHANGE_SPEED.

+Cubic easing should do it. https://easings.net/en#easeInCubic

 Adjust trackHeight
 ------------------